Ari57/TFL-Journey-Planner/README.md

 ## Introduction

-This will be used as a way to plan journeys between stops, list any incidents and show the route on google maps
+This will be used as a way to plan journeys between stops and list the status of trains

 ## Usage